GNS UNDERGRADUATE MAJORS AND CERTIFICATES

 Jolanda Vanderwal Taylor, Undergraduate Dutch Advisor

-For advising on the forthcoming East Central European Languages, Literatures, and Cultures certificate contact David Danaher.
+For questions regarding the forthcoming East Central European Languages, Literatures, and Cultures certificate contact David Danaher.

 For placement in Russian contact Anna Tumarkin.

 For placement in SerboCroatian contact Tomislav Z. Longinović.

 For advising on careers related to foreign language studies, contact: